felixlix45/ROExchange/README.md

 Thank for https://www.romexchange.com for the API

 ## Notes
-For security reason, i've deleted google-services.json file
+For security reason, I've deleted google-services.json file